Victorian Railways E type carriage: The Steel Overland, the Standard Gauge and the Blue & Gold (1949-1980)

+From 5 May 1960 a pair of air-conditioned E cars, 12AE and 31BE, regularly appeared on the 6:12 pm Melbourne to Yarram train, returning by the 7:10 am trip the next day; this was the final long-distance train in Victoria to receive air-conditioned rolling stock.
+However, by July "weekend restrictions" forced the use of non-aircondtioned carriages on the Saturday 8:10 pm train to Yarram, which formed the 7:10 am Monday return.

 From 1959 to 1963, 102 E Type carriages were provided with upgraded axle-mounted generators for better lighting - 12 of the 14 Joint Stock sleepers, 7 of 9 remaining Joint Stock AE cars and all 8 remaining Joint Stock BE cars, 21 of 29 remaining AE, and the whole of the 33 BE, 16 ABE and 5 BCE cars in the Victorian fleet.
 The old generators were cascaded to the PL type carriages, allowing their upgrades from Pintsch gas to electric lighting.

 From the late 1950s a number of CE vans, in addition to the air conditioned sitting AE and BE cars, were painted into Blue and Gold.
 The program started with 17CE, 35CE, & 36CE in 1957, while the first sitting car to be treated as such was 1AE in 1959.
 Four years later the program was completed, with the repainting of Taggerty.